WHY CONSERVE WORKING LANDS?

 Landowner Information Packet

 The landowner information packet includes detailed information about CCALT, the uses and benefits of agricultural conservation easements, tax and financial topics, and many additional resources.
-After reviewing the packet, landowners interested in an easement must contact CCALT and ask to speak with the project manager who covers the area of the State where the property is located.
+After reviewing the packet, landowners interested in an easement must contact CCALT.
+Conservation staff are happy to answer questions and learn more about the potential project.
+Staff will provide you with a Landowner Project Questionnaire to help gather information about the project.

 After reviewing the Landowner Project Application, CCALT staff will determine if the project meets CCALT’s project selection criteria.
 If so, a project manager will schedule a time to visit the property for further evaluation.